christofkern/TCS_relayvisualizer/README.md

 ## License

-This project is open-sourced under the MIT License - see the License [License] for details.
+This project is open-sourced under the [GNU General Public License v3.0](LICENSE).